Damans227/personal-website/content/posts/what-is-useCallback-hook-in-react.md

 In JavaScript, functions display referential equality.
 This means they are only considered equal if they point to the same object.

-Therefore if you were two declare two functions with identical implementations they would not be equal to each other.
+Therefore if you were to declare two functions with identical implementations they would not be equal to each other.

 For example: